jonz9/John-Zhang/README.md

 </p>

 ## About me
-- 🎓 I am a first-year student at the University of Waterloo for Computer Science
+- I'm a Computer Engineering student at the University of Waterloo
-- 🛠️ I have built full-stack web applications, video games and hardware trinkets
+- I've built firmware and full-stack web-applications
-- 💼 I am currently searching for a Summer 2024 software developer internship
-- 💞️ I’m always looking to collaborate on any upcoming hackathons or open-source projects
-- 🥳 Fun fact: I love hockey, chess, running, and cats!
+- Always looking to learn more about whatever interests me; currently topics surrounding ML and Embedded Systems

 ## Programming Languages